© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rock with three groove and three cup marks in base of wall east of track and 50m south of High Hood Gap, Heyshaw is a scheduled monument protected by Historic England under reference 1015100.
 View the official record →

-Rock with three groove and three cup marks in base of wall east of track and 50m south of High Hood Gap, Heyshaw is a Bronze Age rock art panel located in Yorkshire.
+Rock with three groove and three cup marks in base of wall east of track and 50m south of High Hood Gap is a prehistoric rock art site located in Heyshaw, Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015100.

 Rock with three groove and three cup marks in base of wall east of track and 50m south of High Hood Gap, Heyshaw is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015100.